Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 What Probiotics Are (and Why Strains Matter)

-Probiotics are live microorganisms, most commonly bacteria, intended to support gut function.
+Probiotics are live microorganisms, most commonly bacteria, that are intended to support gut function.
 The most frequently used genera in children's products include Lactobacillus and Bifidobacterium.

-Within each genus are individual strains, identified by a combination of letters and numbers.
-These identifiers are not marketing details.
-They distinguish organisms that can behave differently in the body, and the research behind one strain does not automatically apply to another.²
+Within each genus are individual strains, which are typically identified by a combination of letters and numbers.
+These strain identifiers are not marketing details.
+They distinguish organisms that can behave differently in the body.²

 What a Probiotic Label Can Tell You, and What Still Needs Context